 In order to address the problem of petroleum prospecting pollution, the Government has issued a number of regulations and guidelines.
 For example, the Mineral Oil Safety Regulations 1997 seek to ensure that oil and gas operators provide adequate safety materials for their employees as well as ensure that drilling of boreholes for petroleum and gas purposes are not carried out within 150 feet from any building.
 In 2006, Nigeria ratified the International Convention of Civil Liability for Oil Pollution Damage and the convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage 1976.
 In addition, the National Oil Spill Detection and Response Agency has put in place measures that seek to minimise the impact of oil spills on the environment.
-Such measures include a mandatory requirement for all the oil companies in Nigeria to have oil spill contingency plans and an oil spill response system.
-In 2010, the National Oil Spill Detection and Response Agency activated about 36 oil spill contingency plans of oil companies operating in Nigeria.
+Such measures include a mandatory requirement for all the oil companies in Nigeria to have oil spill contingency plans and an oil spill contingency plans of oil companies operating in Nigeria.
 Between January 2006 and December 2012, a total of 1,562 oil-impacted sites were remedied and rehabilitated by the relevant oil companies under the guidance and supervision of the National Oil Spill Detection and Response Agency.
 The National Oil Spill Detection and Response Agency uses laboratory sample testing of the affected area in order to establish the amount of oil spilled, the degree of impact, the sensitivity and nature of the terrain and other factors in order to decide which, if any, remedial measures should be taken.
 Nigeria recently developed an Environmental Sensitivity Index Map covering the entire coastline of Nigeria from Lagos to Calabar, and extending 50 kilometres inland.